Sthaagg/CheskoPapyrusShared/README.md

 an SKSE Mod Event (if the user has SKSE installed), or a Fallback Event if they don't.

-###Disabling SKSE Mod Events
+###Note: Disabling SKSE Mod Events
 If for some reason you would like to only send the event using a Fallback Event, set the `UseSKSEModEvents` property on the Event Emitter to `false` in the CK or via code (BEFORE the event is registered to or an event handle is `Create()`ed!).
 Doing it in the CK is the safest.
 This will prevent the library from trying to use an SKSE Mod Event, even if the user has SKSE installed.

+###Note: Example Implementation
+Frostfall has already successfully implemented Fallback Events in some of its code as it begins aligning itself towards becoming console-compatible.
+You can see an example by looking at [_Frost_ClimateSystem](https://github.com/chesko256/Campfire/blob/NewExposureSystem/Scripts/Source/_Frost_ClimateSystem.psc#L115), which registers for an event `OnTamrielRegionChange`, and [_Frost_RegionDetectScript](https://github.com/chesko256/Campfire/blob/NewExposureSystem/Scripts/Source/_Frost_RegionDetectScript.psc), which pushes some data and sends the event. `GetEventEmitter_OnTamrielRegionChange()` is an abstraction to get the Event Emitter implemented on [FrostUtil](https://github.com/chesko256/Campfire/blob/NewExposureSystem/Scripts/Source/FrostUtil.psc#L173) strictly for convenience.

 ###Pros

 * Fallback Events work even if the user doesn't have SKSE installed.
 * They will (presumably) work on consoles.
-* Using them in code feels familiar to using Mod Events.
+* Using them (sending, creating, pushing data, etc) in code feels familiar to using Mod Events.
+* Like Mod Events, they don't have to be unregistered for.
+When the registered object no longer exists, it will be automatically unregistered.

 ###Cons

+* The performance of a Fallback Event **will be slower (possibly much slower)** than a Mod Event. `Send()` returns immediately.
+However, once `Send()` is called, each registered receiver is called one by one instead of simultaneously by the event handler.
+The event handler can't call the next receiver's event until the one that it's currently on finishes running.
+For instance, if refA, refB, and refC are all registered to receive the myCoolEvent event, refA.myCoolEvent() must execute completely before refB.myCoolEvent is called.
+This means that the event handler might require significant time to call the event block on each receiver if each receiver takes a long time to execute.
+This makes fallback events somewhat unsuitable for long-running event code or events with many receivers.
+Try to return quickly from your custom events in order to speed up execution time.
 * There is more to set up; it isn't a purely code-based solution.
-* It requires a bit of leg-work and setup in the Creation Kit.
 * You have to write more code (manually unpacking data for the receiver, etc).
 * Unlike Mod Events, which take an arbitrary number of parameters pushed to the event, Fallback Events can only take 32 of each type (32 bools, 32 ints, etc).
-* The performance of a Fallback Event will be slower than a Mod Event.
-A small amount of time (0.01 seconds) must pass before the event is sent; and once `Send()` is called, each receiver is called serially instead of simultaneously.
-The system doesn't wait for the receiving event to execute completely (it returns immediately), but the act of calling each receiver one by one still introduces overhead.